Art in the Park

 Houston-based artist Trenton Doyle Hancock has transformed the interior walls of Hermann Park Railroad’s train tunnel into a fantastical landscape populated with creatures both real and imagined.
 Destination Mound Town is a contribution to Hancock’s ongoing narrative in his artwork of the Mounds, a group of mythical half-animal, half-plant characters.
 Train passengers will be transported into a day in the life of the Mounds, beginning the journey as they arise in morning and exiting the tunnel as they settle in for the night.
 To view the installation, hop on the Hermann Park Railroad at Kinder Station, or at any of the remote stops, and keep your eyes open as you enter the tunnel.
 For hours and information on the Hermann Park Railroad, visit the Train information page.

 The recipient of numerous awards, Hancock lives and works in Houston, where he was a 2002 Core Artist in Residence at the Glassell School of Art of the Museum of Fine Arts, Houston.
 His artwork can be found in the permanent collections of the Brooklyn Museum; Museum of Fine Arts, Houston; Dallas Museum of Art; Museo di Arte Moderna e Contemporanea in Trento, Italy; San Francisco Museum of Modern Art and the Whitney Museum of American Art in New York.
-Hancock’s first retrospective exhibition will be on view at the Contemporary Arts Museum, Houston beginning in April 2014.
+Hancock’s first retrospective exhibition was on view at the Contemporary Arts Museum, Houston beginning in April 2014.

 Please note: there is no safe pedestrian access into the train tunnel.
 The work is only visible by train.